jsommers/cbook/programstructure.rst

 ``#include``
 ^^^^^^^^^^^^

-The ``#include`` directive reads in text from different files during the preprocessing step.  ``#include`` is a very unintelligent and unstructured directive --- the action is simply to paste in the text from the given file.
+As we've already seen, the ``#include`` directive reads in text from different files during the preprocessing step.  ``#include`` is a very unintelligent directive --- the action is simply to paste in the text from the given file.
 The file name given to ``#include`` may be included in angle brackets or quotes.
 The difference is that *system* files should be enclosed in angle brackets and any *user* files should be enclosed in quotes.

 ..